petroemil/Rx.Book/Draft.md

 Another example could be some kind of mouse position tracking system, that tracks where the user is "resting" the cursor, so you only want to receive some notification if the user didn't move the mouse for like one second.

-The operators’ behaviour is that it will always emit the very last element before the "rest time" and it will just simply ignore the other events (events that were followed by another event "too soon").
+The operators' behaviour is that it will always emit the very last element before the "rest time" and it will just simply ignore the other events (events that were followed by another event "too soon").

 The following example shows the throttling of `KeyDown` event: